 Our full Board of Directors generally considers all major corporate decisions.
-However, we have established three standing committees so that some matters can be addressed in more depth than may be possible in a full Board meeting and to comply with legal and Nasdaq requirements that certain committees be comprised of independent directors: a compensation and management succession committee, a nominating and corporate governance committee and an audit committee.
+However, we have established three standing committees so that some matters can be addressed in more depth than may be possible in a full Board meeting and to comply with legal and Nasdaq requirements that certain committees be comprised of independent directors: a compensation and management succession committee, a nominating and corporate governance committee and an audit and risk committee, which we sometimes refer to as the "audit committee" throughout this proxy statement.
 Each of these three committees operates under a written charter.
 Following is a description of each of these committees.
 Our directors also serve on various Board committees of our subsidiary, Tri Counties Bank.

-Audit Committee member Compensation and Management Succession Committee member Nominating and Corporate Governance Committee member
+Audit and Risk Committee member Compensation and Management Succession Committee member Nominating and Corporate Governance Committee member

-Donald J. Amaral • (Chairman) •
+Donald J. Amaral • (Chairman) ٠ •

 William J. Casey • • (Chairman) • (Chairman)

 L. Gage Chrysler III

 Craig S. Compton • •

 Cory W. Giese •

 John S. A. Hasbrook • •

 Patrick W. Kilkenny •

 Michael W. Koehnen • •

-Martin A. Mariani • •
+Martin A. Mariani • • •

 Richard P. Smith

 W. Virginia Walker • •

-J.M.
-"Mike" Wells, Jr. •

-Determined to be independent as described at "Director Independence" above.
+\ Determined to be independent as described at "Director Independence" above.

-Audit Committees.
+Audit and Risk Committee.
 We have a standing audit committee of TriCo and a standing audit committee of Tri Counties Bank.
 The Board has determined that Mr. Amaral, Mr. Giese and Ms. Walker are audit committee financial experts under the rules of the SEC and that each member of the committee is financially literate as defined by Nasdaq listing standards and is independent under special standards established by the SEC and Nasdaq for audit committee members.
 Their qualifications and business expertise are described at "Board of Directors."
 TriCo's audit committee monitors: